BellJohn/spring-boot-react-example-app/README.md

 source backing the JPA repository.
 In this situation we don't care about the particular technology we will use for data persistence in production too much and can make do with an in memory H2 database operating in MySQL mode.

+These rely on a database connection defined by [application-test.properties](springBootDemoService/src/test/resources/application-test.properties)

 ## Acceptance BDD Tests